 Ugh…..another red dwarf star.
 You already saw one of them.
 Now you see another?
 We already know the story of these things, but it is the prior knowledge that we learned that we now know a miracle had taken place.
 Life always finds a way to survive, and that miracle is Aphadus.

 What is often called “The Cebravis of red dwarf exoplanets,” the planet Aphadus has defied the logic of what can be defined as a habitable planet.
 The music of the cosmos starts to fade as we no longer listen to the electromagnetic waves.
 Instead, we get closer and closer to this exoplanet.
-Much like any planet of a red dwarf star, this planet is very close to its star.
-Around the distance of around nine million kilometers of its parent star, Aphadus makes the distance between Mercury and Sol of 66 million kilometers look like a joke.
+Much like any planet of a red dwarf star, this world is very close to its star.
+Around the distance of around nine million kilometers from its parent star, Aphadus makes the distance between Mercury and Sol of 66 million kilometers look like a joke.
 The red dwarf is a spec when compared to Sol.

 There are advantages to this star system, though.
-The biggest advantage is that the star is much older than it appeared to be when it was explored.
+The most significant benefit is that the star is much older than it appeared to be when it was explored.
 Gliese 849 turned out to be one of the calmest red dwarf stars out there.
 It was a lonely star in the cosmos, and its superflares were almost nonexistent.
 It was a quiet star and one that had planets that were too far away from it or very close to it.
 Aphadus simply enjoyed the consistent rays of the star while turning it into a light red color.
 The planet is larger than Earth, and it has life on it.
 Where there is a will, there is a way for life to evolve on these planets.
 The planet is tidally locked to one side, but even tidal locking does not mean the planet still wobbles in orbit.
-Much like Luna and Earth, tidally locked planets still struggle and shake in the grip of its stars.
-This small wobble allows the air and atmosphere to circulate around the planet, creating a basic weather pattern.
+Much like Luna and Earth, tidally locked planets still struggle and shake in the grip of their stars.
+This small wobble allows the air and atmosphere to circulate around the globe, creating a basic weather pattern.

-Eyeball planets, the name for tidally locked planets often have a unique advantage.
+Eyeball planets, the name for tidally locked worlds, often have a unique advantage.
 If one side is too hot and one side is too cold, where does anybody live?
 The answer is rather obvious.
 Between hot and cold is the area where the sunlight still reaches but is partially dim.
 This is what is known as “The temperate zone” or “The Goldilocks zone,” a place where the temperatures level out.
 It is here that life flourishes for a planet of this type.

 Faster and faster we go, we near the city of New San Antonio, the capital of Aphadus.
 Owned by the United World’s Alliance, this small populated world enjoys the lifestyles and freedoms that Martians had little.
 When the ability to fold space was discovered, humanity had choices on what planets to live on.
 For many of the former people of North America and India on Earth, Aphadus was their choice.
 We finally break through the ozone layer as we near a wide variety of dome-like structures.
 The tether goes straight to the center of the most massive dome structure.
 Like looking at a bubbling surface of the water, the dome-like structures dot the entire scene.
-Forests take up some of the areas in between the domes, but we also see gray passageways that connect between them.
+Forests take up some of the areas between the domes, but we also see gray passageways connecting them.
 The lights inside the domes almost look like glowing light bulbs that jut from the surface.

-As we fly into the small dome-like building, we get a chance to see the inside of this small 24th century home that humanity has to offer.
+As we fly into the small dome-like building, we get a chance to see the inside of this small 24th-century home that humanity has to offer.
 A man is busy working behind his desk.
 Dressed in officer’s clothes, he has a gold bar that sticks on the top collar of his UHN red and blue uniform.
 He holds a tablet in his hand as he appears to be browsing over things.

 The home has everything that he needs.
-Circular based homes still have a toilet, a washroom, a bedroom, furniture, and kitchen appliances.
+Circular-based homes still have a toilet, a washroom, a bedroom, furniture, and kitchen appliances.
 The rooms are sparse but enough for the man to operate and live happily.

 “Ugh…..have to make sure this history report is correct,” Ensign Javier said to himself.
 “The meeting is going to be in another few more hours.
 Did I get the report on the Itrean recent history correct?”

 “Too bad, we still don’t have enough to label the exact species of where the Shal’rein come from.
 I hate just labeling them as descended from sharks.
 Earth had plenty of shark species…..just which one did they come from?” he paused for a little bit.
 “Eh….it doesn’t matter.
-It’s not like anyone looks at their damn history books anyway…..err science books, I guess in this case.”
+It’s not like anyone looks at their damn history books anyway…..err, science books, I guess in this case.”

 “Crazy that others have days,” Javier commented as he saw the dim red glow come into his home.
 “Imagine it becoming night and day…..what nonsense…..”